kareemNagah/Azure_Data_Pipeline_Project/README.md

 - **Cloud Scalability:** Leveraged Azure's scalable infrastructure for data engineering tasks.
 - **Data Quality:** Ensured data reliability and quality through the transformation stages.

-## How to Run the Project

-### Prerequisites:
-- An active Azure subscription.
-- Access to an on-premise SQL Server database (for the data source).
-- Familiarity with Azure services like Data Factory, Databricks, Synapse, and Power BI.

-### Steps:
-1. Clone the repository and open in your IDE.
-2. Set up **Azure Data Factory** and configure linked services to your on-premise SQL Server and Azure Data Lake Gen2.
-3. Create a Delta table structure in **Azure Databricks**.
-4. Set up **Azure Synapse Analytics** for querying and analysis.
-5. Connect **Power BI** to Synapse to visualize the final data.

 ## Technologies Used